niclash/msg-eval/WhyPulsarOverKafka.md

 In Pulsar, it is recommended that each bounded context (or application) has its own namespace, to avoid topic naming conflicts and not having centralized topic management.

+# Topic types
+Kafka only supports persistent topics, that are partitioned by default (although it may be a single partition).

+Pulsar can have persistent or non-persistent topics, and they can be partitioned (or not).
+Non-persistent, non-partitioned topics will "garbage collect" after a configurable threshold.
+This opens up the potential use of temporary topics, for instance to use for Request-Reply-over-Messaging pattern, which could replace HTTP Rest endpoints and in effect further secure the environment.

 ## Security
 Kafka's security is relatively simple, mostly due to the abstraction being much simpler, and wasn't designed with security as a first-class citizen.